 - Any sudden changes in the color, shape, or texture of your mouth or oral structures

 If you believe you are suffering from an oral lesion, contact our office to schedule a consultation.
 Our oral surgeons are experts in the treatment of all sorts of pathological processes, including oral cancers and infections.
 Most oral pathology is treatable if caught early.
 For more severe conditions, such as oral cancer, our doctors can often repair or reconstruct portions of the face that have been affected.
-Contact one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, or Maple Valley, WA, for more information or to schedule an appointment.
+Contact one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, or Puyallup, WA, for more information or to schedule an appointment.